workingDog/AgroDonkey/readme.md

 Note, the edge bewteen the last and first points will be added automatically, **no need to add the last point to close the polygon**.

 To edit a polygon, click the **Edit** button and then click on the desire polygon on the map.
 To exit editing, click on the polygon or the **Edit** button again.

+To delete a polygon, click the **Delete** button, then click on the desired polygon.

 On the **Info page**, you can rename and delete the desired fields (swipe left).
 You can also display the weather for a field, by clicking on the desired field in the list.